thaddeus002/fheroes2-WoT/README.md

 ## Where the alternative artwork comes from?

 I have collect some resources from the free game `Attal : lords of doom` which is now unmaintained.
 The web site of this game is not still alive.
 But the artwork remain under GPL license.

 Some resources were taken from [Wesnoth](http://wesnoth.org), or from [OpenGameArt](http://opengameart.org).

 For more informations read [files/images/AUTHORS](files/images/AUTHORS) file.

+### Licence

+File's licences are detailled in file "AUTHORS".

+If a file is not listed, it is my own work, with licence CC0 (Public Domain).

+If you want to contribute with artwork you have done, Let me know what Licence you want (must be open) for your file, or add a modification of file AUTHOR in your pull request.

 ## Website